coderefinery/modular-type-along/README.md

 Type-along/demo where we discuss and experience aspects of (un)modular code development.

+## Starting questions for the hackpad

+We share these questions in a common hackpad (https://hackmd.io) and we wait until we have sufficiently many answers to question 1.
+But we also encourage answering questions 2-4 which we revisit at the end of the demo.

+1. What does "modular code development" mean for you?
+2. What best practices can you recommend to arrive at well structured, modular code in your favourite programming language?
+3. What would you recommend your colleague who starts in the same programming language?
+4. How do you deal with code complexity in your projects?

 ## Data

 The file [temperatures.csv](temperatures.csv) contains hourly air temperature measurements